-The accession of the Republic of Cyprus to the European Union (EU) on 1 May 2004 and the ongoing accession negotiations between Turkey and the European Union may assist in the discovery of a lasting and peaceful settlement of the political problem on the island and in the eventual re-unification of Cyprus.
+The ongoing accession negotiations between Turkey and the European Union may assist in the discovery of a lasting and peaceful settlement of the political problem on the island and in the eventual re-unification of Cyprus.
 A settlement will almost certainly necessitate the adoption of a new Constitution to replace the 1960 constitution.

-§11:3 Statutory law
+§ 11:3 Statutory law